Blendify/blender-manual/blender_docs/manual/rigging/armatures/bones/editing/transform.rst

 When bones are displayed using *Octahedron*, *Stick* or *B-Bone* visualizations, scaling will behave as expected, similar to scaling mesh objects.
-When bones are displayed using *Envelope* visualization, scaling will have a different effect: it will scale the radius of the selected bones's ends. (see: :doc:`skinning part </rigging/armatures/skinning/index>`).
+When bones are displayed using *Envelope* visualization, scaling will have a different effect: it will scale the radius of the selected bones's joints. (see: :doc:`skinning part </rigging/armatures/skinning/index>`).
 As you control only one value (the radius), there is no axis locking here.
 And as usual, with connected bones, you scale at the same time the radius of the parent's tip and of the children's roots.